 • Safety:4.0

-ProLon is a diet that uses specific foods to achieve the health benefits of fasting without actually fasting.
-There is significant evidence this diet might improve overall health, but it would not be my first choice for losing weight.
+ProLon is a fasting-mimicking diet that uses specific foods to obtain the health benefits of fasting without completely eliminating food.
+There is significant evidence that this diet may improve overall health, but there are also important considerations to keep in mind.

 Written by